emmt/OIFITS.jl/README.md

 notation.
 As a general rule, `db.key` or `db.col` yield the value of the keyword `key` or the contents of the column `col` of the OI-FITS table corresponding to the data-block `db`.
-In order to follow Julia conventions and to accommodate for some restrictions, `key` and `col` are the FITS keyword of column name converted to lower case letters and with non-alphanumeric letters replaced by underscores.
-For instance `db.int_time` yields the values of the column `INT_TIME`, that is the integration times of the measurements.
+In order to follow Julia conventions and to accommodate for a number of restrictions, `key` or `col` are the FITS keyword or column name converted to lower case letters and with non-alphanumeric letters replaced by underscores.
+For instance `db.date_obs` yields the value of the keyword `DATE-OBS`, that is the UTC start date of observations.
 The revision number corresponding to the keyword `OI_REVN` is however accessed as `db.revn`, this is the only exception.
 Other properties are also accessible via this syntax:

 - `db.extname` yields the OI-FITS name of the extension corresponding to the data-block `db` (for all data-block types);